Once upon a time, there was a great mystery in the land of far, far away. The onlookers gazed upon the residents there in disbelief.

 - I Want to Lose Weight and Shed Fat:

-It is super important that with any diet you first and foremost keep your body hydrated!
-This can be done by guzzling 2l of water a day, or mix it up with matcha green tea and coconut water too.
+It is super important that with any diet you keep your body hydrated!
+This can be done by guzzling 2l of water a day, or mix it up with matcha tea and coconut water too.
 Food focus should be on lean protein, low GI (glycemic index: food that keeps the body’s energy levels steady and longer lasting) carbohydrates and high fibre from fruit and veg and omega 3 stacked snacks.
 Eat small and frequently to keep the metabolism on its toes.
 As for exercise, put your efforts into cardio and aerobic fitness to burn calories and reduce fat content.
 Remember, your legs have the biggest muscles, so work them to burn the most during and after your workout regime.

-Breakfast should be a blend of high protein and complex carbs with a low GI content.
+Breakfast should be a blend of high protein and complex carbs with low GI content.
 E.g. porridge made with soya milk, cinnamon powder for sweetness, goji berries and a handful of nuts.